Kayaking in Alaska

 Finally, I stop.
-My heartbeat reels like a dizzy child who’s been spinning around on the spot, my lungs test their boundaries and my soul smiles with joy.
+My heartbeat reels like a child who’s been spinning around, my lungs test their boundaries and my soul smiles with joy.
 This must be what they mean by a natural high.

 I am, as it happens, pretty low on the surface of the earth.
 At sea level, in fact.
 My legs bound beneath plastic, my belongings wrapped between them and a paddle across my lap.
 I’m in a kayak, I’m in Alaska, and I’m in seventh heaven.

 I'm in a kayak, I'm in Alaska, and I'm in seventh heaven

 It’s almost embarrassing for a typically cynical Brit to be enjoying myself this much.
 No, strike that, it is embarrassing.
 When I get back to the main boat and catch up with the rest of the crew, I fully expect a chorus of “awesomes” and “you did great” from my American comrades, since that’s pretty much the reaction I got when introduced myself.
 Coming from a country that uses the phrase “not too bad” to congratulate people, I always sound, well, repressed.

 A drip of water brings me back to the present, a noise amplified by the silence, with the echo of a solitary church bell.
 Waspish clouds hang low on the horizon, forested mountains rise up on either side and the water stretches away like blue honey.

 There’s no-one else in sight.

 Southeast Alaska doesn’t really do roads; its jigsaw geography doesn’t let it.
 Floatplanes and jet boats cover the distances, with skiffs and the odd ferry picking up the slack.
 It’s been years since people relied on canoes, but for centuries, of course, that was it, the only way to get around.
 Trade, travel, hunting and war.
 Paddling underpinned it all.